Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Introduction

+In parallel with these efforts to improve performance under full access to confidence scores, other members of the research community have turned their attention to the more realistic ``hard-label'' scenario~\cite{cryptoeprint:2024/1580,AC:CDGSWW24,canales2025extracting}, (S1 setting in the taxonomy of~\cite{cryptoeprint:2024/1580}) where the DNN outputs only the predicted class label, corresponding to the highest confidence score, while the actual confidence values remain hidden.
+We show however that important problems persist even in the more informative S5 setting, and resolving them is a prerequisite for full extraction of deep networks.
+Moreover, because many techniques are shared across settings, advances achieved in S5 naturally carry over and improve extraction in the more restrictive scenarios as well.

-As of today, no algorithm is known to recover efficiently a neural network's parameters beyond the third layer\footnote{The authors of~\cite{EC:CCHRSS24} report having successfully extracted the 4th layer of a single network.
-However, in that network, this 4th layer is very contractive and in this setting, the issues identified in our work do not arise.}.
-This highlights the need for significant improvements in the signature recovery process to enable practical attacks on deeper networks.
+To date, no method can efficiently recover a network’s parameters beyond the third hidden layer in any setting (from S1 to S5)\footnote{The authors of~\cite{cryptoeprint:2024/1580} report having successfully extracted the 4th layer of a single network.
+However, in that network, this 4th layer is very contractive, causing the issues identified in our work not to arise.}.
+This highlights the need for significant improvements in the extraction to enable attacks on deeper networks, as well as an exploration of more challenging end-to-end attacks (attacks recovering a model’s parameters solely from black-box input–output pairs, without any simplification such as artificially separating sign and signature extraction).